anyscale/madewithml.github.io/docs/courses/mlops/monitoring.md

 torch.Size([200, 186])
 </pre>

-!!! note
-    We can't use encoded text because each character's categorical representation is arbitrary.
+> We can't use encoded text because each character's categorical representation is arbitrary.
 However, the embedded text's representation does capture semantic meaning which makes it possible for us to detect drift on.
 With tabular data and images, we can use those numerical representation as is (can preprocess if needed) since the values are innately meaningful.

 #### Dimensionality reduction